TimGrt/Ansible-Workshop-Exercises/docs/day3/network-automation-project/apic-project.md

     Connection failed for https://sandboxapicdc.cisco.com/api/aaaLogin.json.
 Request failed: <urlopen error [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed: unable to get local issuer certificate (_ssl.c:1131)>
     ```

-If you see an error message like above you can disable certificate validation for your task:
+If you see an error message like above, you can disable certificate validation for your task:
 ```yaml
 validate_certs: false
 ```